 Alert: The following services will be unavailable on Saturday, January 5, 2013 from 12 a.m. (midnight) to 6 a.m.
 CST due to system maintenance.

-Certify your tier of operation or upload your CDL medical certificate
+Certify your tier of operation and, if necessary, upload your Fed Med card

-- You must be a CDL operator and at least age 21 to certify tiers 1 or 2.
-Any commercial operator can self certify tiers 3 or 4.
-Learn more about the different tiers and in which tier you operate.
+- You must be a CDL operator and at least age 21 to certify Tiers 1 or 2.
+Any commercial operator can self certify Tiers 3 or 4.

-- Upload your federal medical examiner certificate (Fed Med card) at any time.
-Tier 1 drivers are required to submit their Fed Med card to the DMV and keep it updated.
-Drivers who have certified to operate at Tier 2, 3 or 4 are not required to submit their Fed Med card and will not need to use this system.
+- Tier 1 drivers are required to submit their Fed Med card to the DMV and keep it updated.
+Drivers who have certified to operate at Tier 2, 3 or 4 are not required to submit their Fed Med card.

-- Print a receipt of your transaction.
-Note: The receipt is NOT valid to present to law enforcement or as proof you meet the commercial medical standards.
+- Print a copy of your application.
+Note: The copy is NOT valid to present to law enforcement or as proof you meet the commercial medical standards.
 The actual medical certificate and information on your record are the true verification that you meet these standards.

-- View your current self certification or check to see if your medical certificate has been added to your record.
+View your current certification or check to see if your medical certificate has been added to your record.

-- If you are uploading a new certificate, you will also need the certificate available in an acceptable file type not to exceed 5 MB.
-File types will need to be PDF, JPG, GIF or PNG.
-You will have to fax or mail your medical certificate to the DMV if the file type or size does not match our criteria.
+- If you are uploading a new Fed Med card, you will need it available in an acceptable file type not to exceed 5 MB.
+File types accepted are PDF, JPG, GIF or PNG.

 Note: Once the online transaction is completed you cannot cancel the transaction.

-You will be unable to use this online system if:
+You will be unable to use this system if: